simehaa/IPU/STREAMTriad/README.md

     a[i] = b[i] + c[i]*scalar;
 }
 ```
-implemented in a highly parallelized fashion on the ipu.
+implemented in a highly parallelized fashion on the IPU.

 ## How to Run